shingkid/base-location-optimization/README.md

 Of the teams which tackled this law enforcement vehicle location problem in the IS421 Enterprise Analytics for Decision Support course, we were awarded Best Performing Team for achieving the lowest risks for both normal and high demand evaluation cases.

+We provide Python scripts for quick execution from the command line, while the interim SmartDeploy web application is hosted at https://smart-deploy.herokuapp.com.

 ## Getting Started

 ### Prerequisites